w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 **Research questions/hypothesis.**

 We aim to conduct a comprehensive assessment of the jurisdictional requirements prevalent throughout the ecosystem (parachains, dApps, etc.).
-Specifically, we will analyse how Web3 treasuries can benefit from a dispute resolution system.
+Specifically, we will analyse how Web3 treasuries (e.g. Polkadot Treasury) can benefit from a dispute resolution system.
 Below, you will find a more detailed explanation of the questions and research outline.

 **The methodology that will be applied.**